Skip to main content

 One of your first tasks to build a process solution is to sketch the basic architecture of your solution.
 To do so, you need to answer the question of how to connect the workflow engine (Zeebe) with your application or with remote systems.

 The workflow engine is a remote system for your applications, just like a database.
-Your application connects with Zeebe via remote protocols, gRPC to be precise, which is typically hidden from you, like when using a database driver based on ODBC or JDBC.
+Your application connects with Zeebe via remote protocols (like gRPC or REST), which is typically hidden from you, like when using a database driver based on ODBC or JDBC.

 With Camunda 8 and the Zeebe workflow engine, there are two basic options: